tesalm/sijoitussimulaattori-app/README.md

 ![stocksListing structure](/docs/img/portfolioListingPicture.png?raw=true)

 Array `portfoliListing.portfolioListing` contains general information for each user's portfolio.
-When stock data is needed fore some action, `portfolioInfo.portfolio` is updated for that portfolio with actions `RequestPortfolioBegin`, `RequestPortfolioSuccess` and `RequestPortfolioFailure`.
+When stock data is needed for some portfolio, `portfolioInfo.portfolio` is updated for that portfolio with actions `RequestPortfolioBegin`, `RequestPortfolioSuccess` and `RequestPortfolioFailure`.
 ## Other

 - The app is using some icons from [Icons8](https://icons8.com).